manjulamishra/beautiful-jekyll/_posts/2018-11-30-housing_project.md

 How

 *   Find a dataset which has the required information
+*   Inspect the dataset in Python and do the appropriate data cleaning
-*   Conduct a meaningful analysis throguh various statisitcal techniques
+*   Conduct a meaningful analysis throughh statisitcal techniques
 *   Show the work through tables and other visualizations
 *   Write a story that conveys the findings